 Government spending and central banks’ quantitative easing are helping to weaken the U.S. dollar and prop up commodity prices.
 According to Quantitative Expert Nicholas Vardy…

 Inflation expectations priced into the U.S. bond market have already climbed to their highest level in eight years.
 Real assets like commodities tend to thrive in inflationary environments.

 If you’re holding cash, your purchasing power is dropping.
 To protect yourself from this loss, you can invest in inflation-proof companies, the ones that can pass along their increasing costs to customers.
 And when it comes to food, people need to eat… no matter what the rest of the market is doing.

 The world’s population is up roughly 300% in the last century.
 And this means more mouths to feed.
 As a result, agriculture stocks continue to climb.

 On top of that, more people around the world are moving up to the middle class.
-They have higher discretionary income and can buy higher cost food products.
+They have a higher discretionary income and can buy more costly food products.
 For example, meat consumption in China has soared to new highs.

 Ag Company Highlights

 Archer-Daniels-Midland is one of the largest agriculture companies in the world.
 It sources, transports, processes and distributes many products.
-And corn processing is one of its largest businesses.
-It converts corn into bioproducts, starches and sweeteners.
+Corn processing is one of its largest businesses.
+The company converts corn into bioproducts, starches and sweeteners.